Fundamentals and advances in transverse thermoelectrics: Measurement of transverse thermopower

 Therefore, unless the sample dimension along the transverse electric field is long enough to realize $\nabla_y T \sim 0$, the observed thermopower is either underestimated or overestimated, depending on the sign of the second term in the right-hand side of Eq. (\ref{eq: thermopower-measurement1}); the choice of sample dimensions plays a crucial role in transverse thermopower measurements.
 To accurately determine $S_{xy}$ from direct thermopower measurements, the sample dimension along the $y$ direction should be larger than that along the $x$ direction.

-We now experimentally demonstrate the influence of sample dimensions on the ANE-induced transverse thermopower using a bulk polycrystalline SmCo$_5$ slab.
+We now experimentally demonstrate the influence of sample dimensions on the transverse thermopower using a bulk polycrystalline SmCo$_5$ slab.
 The SmCo$_5$ block, commercially available from Magfine Corporation, Japan, was cut into two rectangular slabs with dimensions along the $x$, $y$, and $z$ directions respectively being 10.0, 7.7, and 0.8 mm and 10.0, 2.1, and 0.8 mm using a diamond wire saw, where only the length along the $y$ direction, $d$, is significantly different.
 The slabs have an easy axis of magnetization along $z$ direction.
 The measurement configuration is illustrated in Fig. \ref{fig:bulkANE}(c).
 The two SmCo$_5$ slabs were bridged between two heat baths separated by 8.0 mm and firmly attached to the heat baths.
 To apply a temperature difference between the heat baths, chip heaters were attached to the hot side.
 The sample holder was fixed at the center of a superconducting magnet, where a magnetic field ranging from $\mu_0 H = 5~{\rm T}$ to $-5~{\rm T}$ was applied along the $z$ direction.
-The $H$ dependence of the transverse voltage $V_y$ along the $y$ direction was recorded for both the slabs at various values of the temperature differences.
+The $H$ dependence of the transverse voltage $V_y$ along the $y$ direction was recorded by attaching Cu wires at the ends of the slabs at various values of the temperature difference.
 To accurately measure the temperature gradient on the SmCo$_5$ slabs, the top surface of the slabs was coated with insulating black ink with an emissivity of $>0.94$ and steady-state temperature images were captured using an infrared camera.